 Undergraduate Students.
 New students must complete the online waiver process if they do not desire the coverage provided by Koster's plan for Vanderbilt Students.
-The insurance charge will not be waived if the online process is not completed by August 19 for the fall semester, and by January 7 for student who are newly enrolled for the spring semester.
-The waiver process will remain in effect each academic year unless an acceptance card is completed and received by the Office of Student Accounts.
+The insurance charge will not be waived if the online process is not completed by August 17 for the fall semester, and by January 5 for students who are newly enrolled for the spring semester.
+The waiver process will remain in effect each academic year unless an acceptance card (available in the Student Accounts office) is completed and received by the Office of Student Accounts.

 Graduate/Professional Students.
 New and returning students must complete the online waiver process each academic year if they do not desire the coverage provided by Koster's plan for Vanderbilt Students.
-The insurance charge will not be waived if the online process is not completed by August 19 for the fall semester, and by January 7 for students who are newly enrolled for the spring semester.
+The insurance charge will not be waived if the online process is not completed by August 17 for the fall semester, and by January 5 for students who are newly enrolled for the spring semester.